RecursiveJoy/UT_DS_Course2/README.md

 ##### 4. environment.md: The Environment Setup and Config Guide
     This file is just a guide to get the ds environment set up for this course in case I need to reinstall Windows again.

+---
+### Status of the Project
+---
+Currently finished with Data Cleaning.
+Documented the process.
+Started EDA, ready to make some graphs!